Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-lab-scvmm-envs.md

-      2. On the **Select Path** wizard page, browse to the path for your library share that you plan to use for your team project collection on Team Foundation Server.
+      2. On the **Select Path** wizard page, browse to the path for your library share that you plan to use for your project collection on Team Foundation Server.

       3. When you are finished, confirm that a virtual machine called **blank** appears in the